Our guide on “Largest Contentful Paint WordPress” comes with a tested and proven framework to improve the Largest Contentful Paint in WordPress.

-While our team has been working on various platforms optimizing LCP, nothing comes as easy as doing optimization in WordPress CMS.
+While our team has been working on various platforms optimizing Largest Contentful Paint, nothing comes as easy as optimizing WordPress CMS.

-Here are the best ways to improve LCP of your WordPress sites.
+Below are the best ways to improve the Largest Contentful Paint of your WordPress sites.

-Why Cloudways?
-Let's do a practical comparison.
-The below TTFB results are from the site hosted on SiteGround Startup plan that costs $19.99 per month.
-The TTFB starts from 245ms in USA and more than 500ms in Europe while takes more than one second in Asian countries.
+Why Templ?
+Let's make a practical comparison.
+The below TTFB results are from the WordPress site hosted on the SiteGround Startup plan, which costs $19.99 per month.
+The TTFB starts from 245ms in the USA and more than 500ms in Europe while taking more than one second in Asian countries.

-You can also do a comparison with any shared hosting company and I bet Cloudways always tops the results when it comes to performance.
+You can also compare my above site result with any of your hosts, and I bet Templ always tops when it comes to performance.

-While Server response time is the base to fix LCP issues, you shouldn't compromise on cheap shared hosting which is going to be renewed at more than $10 per month and requires yearly billing.
-On the other hand, Cloudways costs $10 per month forever and doesn't require any yearly billing.
+While Server response time is the basis for fixing the Largest Contentful Paint issues in WordPress, you shouldn't compromise on shared hosting, which will be renewed at more than $10 per month and requires yearly billing.
+On the other hand, Templ costs just $15 per month (with $30 free credits) forever and doesn't require any annual billing.

 2. Optimize WordPress Caching

-For any type of WordPress sites, caching is the most essential thing.
-Most Managed WordPress Hosting runs server-side caching which is faster than PHP based plugin caching.
-If your hosting company doesn't offer caching on the server, use W3 Total Cache or WP Rocket for optimization.
+Optimizing the caching is the easiest way to create the Largest Contentful Paint in WordPress-based sites.
+Most Managed WordPress Hosting runs server-side caching faster than PHP-based plugin caching.
+If your hosting company doesn't offer caching on the server, use W3 Total Cache or WP Rocket for caching.

-For this tutorial, I'm considering WP Rocket since it does the job perfectly than any other caching plugin in the market.
+I'm considering WP Rocket for this tutorial since it does the job perfectly than any other WordPress caching plugin in the market.

 Once activated the plugin, follow the below options for optimal settings.

-Cache Tab: Enable Caching for mobile devices and also enable “Separate Cache Files for Mobile devices”.
+Cache Tab: Enable Caching for mobile devices and enable “Separate Cache Files for Mobile devices.”
 Every other option can be left default.

 File Optimization: Under Basic settings, enable all the options.

-While most sites recommend you to combine for fast loading pages but it's not correct way unless you don't know what HTTP type you servers are using.
+While most sites recommend combining CSS/JS files, it's not the correct way.
+If your server uses HTTP/2, then don't combine CSS/JS.
 Head to HTTP/2 test and check once or ask your host for more info.

-Media: Enable Lazy Load for images as this got recommended by Google across all their optimization contents.
+Media: Enable Lazy Load for images, as this got recommended by Google across all their content.
 You can also enable LazyLoad for iframes and Videos.
-Replace YouTube iFrame with preview images.
+Replace YouTube iframe with preview images.

-Preload: Most users ignore these settings but along with speed, preload settings should be optimized for better SEO rankings as the sitemap is the one which is going to tell Google about your site's new content.
+Preload: Most users ignore these settings, but with speed, preload settings should be optimized for better SEO rankings, as the sitemap will tell Google about your site's new content.

-Enable “Activate sitemap-based caching preloading” and WP Rocket automatically finds your sitemap if you major SEO plugins like Yoast, Rank Math.
+Enable “Activate sitemap-based caching preloading,” and WP Rocket automatically finds your sitemap if you use major SEO plugins like Yoast and Rank Math.
 If not, manually enter the sitemap URL in the text box.

 WP Rocket team added a Github page with the most possible URLs that require DNS fetching.
 Even if you don't use WP Rocket, you can use the same on your caching plugins to improve load time.